-Some with vested interests would have us believe that all properties go up in value over time: and so, it doesn’t really matter what you buy.
+Some with vested interests would have us believe that all properties go up in value over time, so it doesn’t really matter what you buy.
 Their message is to buy anything, and it will eventually go up.
 This is especially true if they are property focused and only have one or two developments to promote.

 However, the truth is more complex, and we need to consider a range of conditions.